 Autograft is bone taken from the patient's body.
 The primary source for autograft is bony shavings or pieces of spinal bone collected during the decompression and preparation of the vertebra.
 If more autograft is needed, some may be harvested (taken) from the patient's iliac crest (hip bone).
 A wedge is taken from the middle portion of this bone.
 The bony wedge can be shaped and used as an interbody implant.
 It can also be ground into small particles to fill a cavity (void) or packed into and around an implant.
 Other sources for autograft bone include the patient's rib or fibula.
 The fibula is a non-weight-bearing bone in the lower leg.

-Advantages: Autograft bone is living tissue that is an exact match to the patient.
-There is no risk for disease transmission and the bone is osteoinductive.
+Advantages: Autograft bone is living tissue that is an exact match for the patient.
+There is no risk for disease transmission, and the bone is osteoinductive.

 Disadvantages: With the exception of bony shavings or pieces taken from the spine, autograft bone requires a separate surgical incision.
 Patients frequently report hip pain after bone is removed from the iliac crest.